Nuyakuk falls

 Nuyakuk Hydro Proposal

-Nushagak Cooperative has proposed a hydroelectric Project on the Nuyakuk River Falls northwest of Koliganek.
+Nushagak Cooperative has proposed a hydroelectric project on the Nuyakuk River Falls northwest of Koliganek.

 The area is entirely within the Wood-Tikchik State Park, the largest state park in the country.
 The Nushagak Cooperative seeks to develop the project in order to provide electricity to Dillingham, Aleknagik, Koliganek, New Stuyahok, Ekwok and Levelock.